|Brennen Bearnes 05495d693a rm bin/machine-status||2 weeks ago|

 From time to time, I may incorporate code from other sources in this collection, as long as it’s in the public domain or under a license that meets the Debian Free Software Guidelines.
 In those cases, I’ll do my best to ensure that said code is clearly marked.

-I routinely thief ideas and bits of configuration from the following projects and people:
+I have thiefed ideas and bits of configuration from the following projects and people:

-These days I use ZSH on personal systems and Bash when writing tutorials or doing tech support.
+These days I use ZSH on personal systems and Bash when writing tutorials, doing tech support, or working on production server systems.
 I like to keep lots and lots of history.
 I think shell scripting is a nightmare for most real tasks, but I do it sometimes anyway.

 .zshrc- nothing fancy